KevinImmauel/calculator.github.io/README.md

 # CALCULATOR

-Bery Gud calculator in written in JS 👍
+Bery Gud calculator written in JS 👍

 The Website is up and running ✨ 'https://kevinimmauel.github.io/calculator.github.io/' ✨